 Mihaela Lambru is a Romanian sociologist, full professor at the University of Bucharest, Faculty of Sociology and Social Work, were she is the coordinator of the Master Program in ”Public Policy and Public Organizations Management” .
 Currently she teaches courses on: Sociology of Public Organizations, Sociology of the Nonprofit Sector, and Social Economy.
 She is member of EMES – international research network and CIRIEC; she has over 20 years of experience in program management and implementation in third sector development and public sector reform.
 Her experience includes the design, implementation, management, monitoring and evaluation of development programs; development of training and consulting materials and delivery of technical assistance in nongovernmental sector development and public-private partnerships; and policy research for public organizations in Romania and the region.
 Highlights of experience include:, ADF Country Director for Romania; Deputy Chief of Party for the ADF Regional Partnership for Democracy(USAID); Trainer and consultant with the Civil Society Development Foundation; Trainer and consultant for UNICEF (Romania, Kirghizstan and Pakistan), ILO, UNDP; she has extensive experience in design and management of EU funded projects.

 Rafael Chaves is Professor of Economic Policy and Social Economy at the University of Valencia.
 He obtained a European Doctorate Laureate in Economics in 1995 and was Director of the Research Institute IUDESCOOP for ten years until he took on the position of Director of the Official Doctorate Program on Social Economics at the same university.
-He is President of the Scientific Commission on Social and Cooperative Economics of CIRIEC-international.
+He was President of the International Scientific Commission on Social and Cooperative Economics of CIRIEC-international.
 His research has focused on public policies towards the third sector, major figures in the field of social economy, and definitions and theories on the third sector and social economy.
 He has published in journals such as The Service Industries Journal, Service Business, Management Decision, Annals of Public and Cooperative Economics, CIRIEC-España revista de economia publica social y cooperativa, Economía Industrial, International journal of rural development, Revista de estudios cooperativos, Nouvelles pratiques sociales, Journal of Cooperative Studies and books in editorials as De Boeck and Peterlang.
 He has extensive experience in leading international and national projects, financed by European Institutions as the European Economic and Social Committee or the DGV of the European Union, the scientific network CIRIEC-International and the Spanish Ministry of Science.
-He is elected member of GECES – Expert Group on Social Economy and Social Enterprises of the European Commission.
+He is elected member of GECES – Expert Group on Social Economy and Social Enterprises of the European Commission, as representative of CIRIEC.

 Adrian Morar, the General Manager of the Central Cooperative Bank CREDITCOOP is one of the leading connoisseurs in the field of cooperative banks, with over 35 years experience in the field.
 In 1984 he graduated from the Faculty of Sciences Economic, Financial-Accounting Section within Babeş-Bolyai University, and since 2010 he holds a Ph.D. in Economics – Finance Banks within the same university.
 In 2013 he graduated the courses of a Masters in Psychopedagogy within the Babeş-Bolyai University.
 Mr. Adrian Morar is the author of the book: The Analysis of Financial Activity in the Romanian credit cooperatives and of numerous articles and interviews in profile publications from Romania and abroad.
 In 2004, the Romania Presidency granted him the National Order „For merit” in the Knight’s degree, to reward merits and contribution brought to the organization, support and development of the credit cooperative movement in Romania.
 From 2000 until now Mr. Adrian Morar is the General Manager of the Central Cooperative Bank CREDITCOOP and since 2003 he is a member of the European Cooperative Banks Association’s Board of Directors.
 The organization he is leading is also a member of the European Cooperative Banks Association.